luigirizzo/netmap/README.md

 ### Windows

 Netmap has been ported to Windows in summer 2015 by Alessio Faina as part of his Master thesis.
-Please look at `WINDOWS/README.txt` for details.
+Please look [here](WINDOWS/README.txt) for details.

 ## Applications